ChamMach/terracost/CONTRIBUTING.md

 7. Test and make sure that estimating your resource works.
 8. Open a PR with the changes and please try to provide as much information as possible, especially: description of all the cost factors that the PR uses, links to Terraform docs and AWS pricing page, examples of a Terraform file and the resulting estimation.

+### Google

+To add more Google resources first read the [documentation](docs/google.md) we have about it.

+### AzureRM

+To add more AzureRm resources first read the [documentation](docs/azurerm.md) we have about it.

 ## Adding a new provider/backend

-**Please be aware that, at the moment, Cycloid only supports MySQL as a backend and AWS as cloud provider.** Based on this, please refrain from making contributions that add a new backend or cloud provider as we cannot guarantee they'd be merged and/or supported.
+**Please be aware that, at the moment, Cycloid only supports MySQL as a backend.** Based on this, please refrain from making contributions that add a new backend or cloud provider as we cannot guarantee they'd be merged and/or supported.
 To make improvements in this area, please instead open an appropriate issue so that we can discuss it and provide any necessary guidance.